Happy0-0/PayAway/PayAway.WebAPI/ReadMe.txt

 Tech Debt Items
 ------------------------------------------
 1. Chg JsonAttribute of *Id properties in MBEs to *Guid	<===== Will require Front End refactoring
-2.	**Validate phone nos on the way in, store normalized format in the db, convert to std US format on the way out
+2.	<comp> Validate phone nos on the way in, store normalized format in the db
 3.	<comp> Convert DT DB values to GMT
 4.	**Update from .net 5 rc2 to rtm
 5.	**Update nuget packages